Pscheidl/enum-collections/README.md

 EnumMap is a special case of a Hash Map, with better **computational complexity** guarantees and overall **performance**.
 Can differentiante between a missing (`Option::None`) and set (`Option::Some`) value.

+Abstracts away the need to handle [Option] on insert/remove operations.
+It marginally is faster to initialize than `EnumTable`, because `Default` value needn't be cloned for each field.

 Using `get` and `insert` functions.

 ```rust